liliwilson/munch-mesh-networking/README.md

     │   └── nodes.json
     └── wheel-top.json
 ```

+## Documentation
+To explore the full documentation for each network type, you can find the mesh network docs [here](https://liliwilson.github.io/munch-mesh-networking/html/mesh) and COPE network coding network docs [here](https://liliwilson.github.io/munch-mesh-networking/html/cope).

 ## Running a simulation
 Example code for running a simulation can be found in [`run_simulate.py`](./run_simulate.py).
 To run a simulation, you must provide a JSON file detailing the structure of the network, including which different node classes there are (e.g. supernode, hub node, user node), what the transmission ranges of each type of node are, where each node lies, and which classes of node are able to connect to one another.
 See [`topologies/alice_and_bob.json`](topologies/alice_and_bob.json) for a simpler example of recommended structure, and [`topologies/nycmesh.json`](topologies/nycmesh.json) for a more complicated example at scale.